 Commercial Store Facade Makeover:

 Two layer system, with one layer of magnesiacore over a second layer.
 Exterior decorative coating applied directly without wet plaster base coat.
 Self-countersunk screw mechanical fastening.
 Natural corners without metal trim to rust or weaken the system.
-Faster installation using a ratio of three day's labour when using magnesiacore dry panels instead of three weeks to do wet plaster.
+Faster installation using a ratio of three day's labor when using magnesiacore dry panels instead of three weeks to do wet plaster.
 Perfect stucco renderings without plaster trowel marks, undulations and the uncertainty associated with curing wet applied cement plaster.

-or a one layer panel system
+The one layer panel system

-... and soffits.
+and for soffits.

 For Highly Detailed Wall and Ceiling Works:

-Encapsulating Material to Reduce Demolition, Disposal and Removals:
+Encapsulating to Reduce Demolition, Disposal and Removal:

 Industrial Non combustible Wallboarding: